danbev/learning-v8/README.md

     Handler Table (size = 16)

+* LdaConstant <idx>
-LdaConstant <idx> Load the constant at index from the constant pool into the accumulator.
+Load the constant at index from the constant pool into the accumulator.
+* Star <dst>
-Star <dst> Store the contents of the accumulator register in dst.
+Store the contents of the accumulator register in dst.
+* Ldar <src>
-Ldar <src> Load accumulator with value from register src.
+Load accumulator with value from register src.
-LdaGlobal <idx> <slot> Load the constant at index from the constant pool into the accumulator.
+* LdaGlobal <idx> <slot>
+Load the constant at index from the constant pool into the accumulator.
-Mov <closure>, <r3> store the value of register
+* Mov <closure>, <r3>
+Store the value of register

-You can find the declarations for the these instructions in src/interpreter/interpreter-generator.cc.
+You can find the declarations for the these instructions in `src/interpreter/interpreter-generator.cc`.

-br s -f bytecode-register.cc -l 125

 ## Unified code generation architecture